polyccon/CrimeStats/README.md

-# REST-api
+# View crime statistics in the UK!
-A RESTful API with flask
+A flask powered app, with data visualisation using D3.